Rexinazor/MellowD-MusicBot/README.md

-# Telegram Music Downloader
+# MellowD Music Downloader
-## You can download any song using this bot.
+## You can download any song using this bot on Telegram.

 ### Commands:
 - In Groups - `/song <song name>`